"Natural" Dietary Supplements

 Surely you've seen similar advertisements of "miracle" supplements that will make you thinner, more muscular, smarter, or super-energized.
 Just call a toll-free number, give them your credit card information, and they'll send you a 30-day supply.

 But let's get real.
 Do you believe everything you hear?
 How do you know if a dietary supplement really works -- or if it's completely bogus?
 Are supplements safe or can they make you ill?
 After all, your doctor does not prescribe them.
-And while state and federal agencies -- like the FDA or the Federal Trade Commission -- can control what health benefits manufactures can claim on supplement labels and web sites, supplements are not regulated as strictly as pharmaceutical drugs.
+And while state and federal agencies -- like the FDA or the Federal Trade Commission -- can issue consumer warnings or pull an unsafe product from the shelves, the FDA doesn't regulate supplements as drugs; rather, they are treated like food.
 This means that supplements do not have to be proven safe or effective before hitting the shelves.
-However, if a supplement proves to be unsafe, the FDA, can warn consumers; or in some cases, even pull the supplement off the shelves.

 Before you call that toll-free phone number, let's dig deeper into the mystery surrounding natural dietary supplements.
 If you're well informed, you'll understand how to protect yourself from potentially harmful products, and can better choose safe, effective treatments.